Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Taking a few simple precautions can prevent mold problems associated with your humidifier.
 These include:

-When you do, you will help guarantee that your humidifier only adds moisture to indoor air without contributing mold or minerals to it.
+When you take these steps, you will help guarantee that your humidifier only adds moisture to indoor air without contributing mold or minerals to it.